teticio/symbol-navigation-tools/README.md

   - File URI: `file:///...`
 - `startLineNumber` and `endLineNumber` are 1-based and inclusive

+## Chat Modes

+To enable a "Symbol Navigation" chat mode in your project, add a file like `.github/chatmodes/Symbol Navigation.chatmode.md`.
+This chat mode guides Copilot or other LLMs to use the symbol navigation tools more effectively during conversations.

 ## Development

 - Prerequisites: Node.js and npm installed.